Railroad Track Maintenance Tax Credit: Extensions

 As scheduled, the tax credits originally expired on January 1, 2008.
+Since then, the provision has been extended six times before it was made permanent as part of the Consolidated Appropriations Act of 2021.

-However, under the Emergency Economic Stabilization Act of 2008, the tax credit was extended through December 31, 2009.
+Under the Emergency Economic Stabilization Act of 2008, the tax credit was extended through December 31, 2009.
 Expiration occurred for the second time as scheduled, however, an extension of the Railroad Maintenance Tax Credit was included in the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010.
 Under the new legislation, the credit was retroactively applied to the 2010 tax year and extended through January 1, 2012.

-United States fiscal cliff legislation retroactively reinstated the tax credit for 2012 when signed into law January 2, 2013.
-After being delayed, the tax credit was again retroactively applied, this time to the 2018 tax year and extended through December 31, 2022.
+The American Taxpayer Relief Act of 2012 (Public Law 112–240, enacted January 2, 2013) made the tax credit effective retroactively from December 31, 2011 to January 1, 2014.
+The next extension came in the Tax Increase Prevention Act of 2014 (Public Law 113-295, enacted December 19, 2014), effective from 2013 to 2015, followed by an extension in the Protecting Americans from Tax Hikes Act of 2015 (Public Law 114-113, enacted December 18, 2015), effective from 2014 to 2017, and the Bipartisan Budget Act of 2018 (Public Law 115-123, enacted February 9, 2018), effective 2016 to 2018.

+Although the tax credit was made permanent, its provisions have not been updated over time.
+On January 16, 2025 House Ways & Means Committee Tax Subcommittee Chair Mike Kelly (R-Pa.) and Ranking Member Mike Thompson (D-Calif.) introduced the Short Line Railroad Tax Credit Modernization Act, H.R.
+516, that would increase the per-mile credit cap and index the credit to inflation.

 IRS Form 8900

 Internal Revenue Service Form 8900 is used to claim the tax credit by the taxpayer at a maximum of $3500 per short line track mile per year or 50% of qualified railroad track maintenance paid or incurred during the year whichever is less.
 Form 8900 is used to assign tax credits between eligible taxpayers who have come to an agreement to transfer tax credits.
 Eligible taxpayers for this credit are short line railroads, transporters who use the railroad property and any taxpayer who furnishes goods and services to a short line railroad.
 Shareholders or partners of these eligible taxpayer may receive a passthru of these credits on form K-1.